Foto del docente

 After obtaining a degree in Foreign Languages and Literatures at the University of Bologna (1990) with a dissertation on Henry James, I did a Doctorate in English Studies at the University of Florence (1991-95) under the supervision of Guido Fink.
 My interest in Henry James resulted in translations (The Tragic Muse, A Little Tour in France, short stories and essays by James), articles, book chapters and a monograph.
 In those years, I also developed an interest in crime fiction, which became the subject of my doctoral thesis, “The legibility of evil: a study on the genealogy of detective and anarchist novels”.
 In the meantime I attended a course entitled “Literature in Translation”, which was taught by novelist Tim Parks, and I also took MA courses at the University of Kent at Canterbury.
 A Post-Doctoral Fellowship at the University of Bologna (1996-98) was followed by two years in which I taught on a temporary basis in the Faculty of Foreign Languages and Literatures, until I obtained a permanent position as Lecturer in English literature in 2000.

 My collaborations with other universities include the seminars on academic writing I taught at the Scuola Superiore of the University of Catania in 2015 and 2017.
 After serving for one year (2017/18) as member of the Research Assessment Board (VRA) of the University, of Bologna, in October 2018 I became Coordinator of the Degree Programme in Foreign Languages and Literatures of the Department of Modern Languages, Literatures and Cultures.
-In the meantime, on 9 November 2020 I became Full Professor of English Literature, and immediately after ending my service as Coordinator I became Head of the Department of Modern Languages, Literatures and Cultures on 3 May 2021.
+In the meantime, on 9 November 2020 I became Full Professor of English Literature, and immediately after ending my service as Coordinator, in May 2021, I became Head of the Department of Modern Languages, Literatures and Cultures, a position from which I stepped down in May 2024.

 My research stems from the attempt to achieve a bi-focal perspective on literary phenomena, in order to grasp both textual singularities and general lines of development.
 I combine a historicist attitude (based on a socio-cultural and ideological contextualisation of literary phenomena, as well as on an attention for causal connections) with an interest for theorisation intended as a bottom-up phenomenon, which entails direct observation of literary and cultural phenomena, their modelisation and verification through texts.
 This critical attitude translates into an attempt to combine specialist expertise with a wide-ranging gaze, embracing different chronological and generic formations in a contrapuntal fashion.